hugocotoflorez/vshkh/README.md

 Description should be written here.

 ### Pronunciation
-"Vesk" is pronounced as /vɛsk/, which rhymes with "desk" and "pesk."
+"vshkh" is pronounced as /vɛsk/, which rhymes with "desk" and "pesk."
 - *V* as in "van"
 - *E* as in "bet"
 - *S* as in "sit"
 - *K* as in "kick"

 Say it like: **"Vesk"** (vesk)

 ## User Interface